NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name/topic will be found.

 The C.C.
 Fordham Family Papers contain a variety of materials relating to Fordham Drug Store at 514 S. Elm Street and the Fordham family.
 The collection consists primarily of correspondence, financial and legal papers pertaining to downtown property bought and sold by the Fordham family, and newspaper clippings about the drug store and some family members.
 Also included are several photographs of the drug store and C.C.
 Fordham Jr. Researchers interested in Fordham Drug Store, the Fordham family, or downtown Greensboro businesses may find this collection useful.

 Provenance: This collection was donated by C.C.
-Fordham III’s eldest daughter, Pamela Fordham Richey, in April 2018 and assigned accession number 2018.9.1.
+Fordham III’s eldest daughter, Pamela Fordham Richey, on behalf of herself and her sisters, Susan Fordham Crowell and Betsy Fordham Templeton.
+It was received in April 2018 and assigned the accession number 2018.9.1.

 Processing: This collection was organized and the finding aid was prepared by intern Meredith Groce in June 2018.